UMCarpentries/intro-curriculum-r/paper/paper.md

 ## Course Content

-Our curriculum consists of nine modules that cover software setup, data analysis and visualization, version control, sharing code, and writing reports which we outline in more detail  below.
+Our curriculum consists of nine modules that cover software setup, data analysis and visualization, version control, sharing code, and writing reports (see below for more details).
-We also set an overall goal for the workshop to make the content substantively interesting as well as relatable to a wide audience regardless of their original academic discipline or professional practice.
+We also set an overall goal for the workshop to make the content substantively interesting and relatable to a wide audience regardless of their original academic discipline or professional practice.
 Specifically, we task our learners with producing a fictitious report to the
 United Nations that examines the relationship between gross domestic product (GDP), life expectancy, and CO~2~ emissions.
 The R programming lessons take a "tidyverse first" approach